 The Spookiest Ghost Story from Each State

+You don’t have to be in Halloweentown to see a ghost.
+There have been reported ghost sightings in the most seemingly normal places across the country that are just too strange to be anything other than paranormal.
 Light the campfire, pop up some corn, and get ready to have your spine tingled.
-Each of these stories is spooky not only because it's ghostly but because it taps into our most terrible fears about our own human nature.
+Each of these stories is spooky not only because it’s ghostly but because it taps into our most terrible fears about our own human nature.
+See how to become a real-life ghost hunter according to these paranormal investigators.

 Alabama: The Red Lady of Huntingdon College